Skip to content

 OK — so the spectrum is collapsing.
 But toward what?
 Here's where I get skeptical.

-Encore is more honest about this — it's open source, deploys to your own AWS/GCP account, and encore build docker gives you a portable image.
+Encore is more explicit about this — it's open source, deploys to your own AWS/GCP account, and encore build docker gives you a portable image.
 But you're still using Encore's declarative patterns.
 The thin wrapper is still a wrapper.

 The right answer isn't maximum implicitness.
 It's ergonomic explicitness — keep the spec in code you own, make it simple enough that nobody reaches for the escape hatch.